Diego Vicente Cañas Portocarrero, 7th Duke del Parque

-Diego Vicente Cañas Portocarrero, 7th Duke of Parque, also known as Vicente María de Cañas y Portocarrero (1755 – 12 March 1824), was a Lieutenant-General and a Spanish military leader during the Peninsular War.
-He commanded the Spanish forces defeated at Alba de Tormes.
+Diego Vicente Cañas Portocarrero, 7th Duke Del Parque, also known as Vicente María de Cañas y Portocarrero (1755 – 12 March 1824), was a lieutenant-general and a Spanish military commander during the Peninsular War.

 Early career

 The Duke was a member of the inner circle supporting the Prince of Asturias against Godoy, as well as a member of the Cortes of Bayonne, a fervent supporter of Napoleón and Joseph I of Spain's government.

 Peninsular War

 After the Madrid Uprising at the beginning of May 1808, the Duke issued a statement, Amados españoles, dignos compatriotas (Bayonne, 8 June 1808), in which he tried to halt the national uprising.

 Following General Francisco Castaños's defeat of the French army at Bailen (July 1808), Del Parque changed sides and joined the patriotic fight against the French invasion.